← Benchmarks

 At 1440p and 4K, the GPU becomes the true bottleneck.
 Raw benchmark scores matter more because you need the headroom.
 A high-end GPU that costs 60% more but benchmarks 80% higher actually improves its value position at higher resolutions compared to 1080p.
 Switch the resolution toggle to see this shift in real time.

 This is why matching a GPU to your target resolution — not just picking the top of any value chart — is the correct approach.
-The GPU buying guide covers how to match GPU tier to resolution and fps target.
+The GPU buying guide covers how to match GPU tier to resolution and target benchmark.

 Nvidia vs AMD vs Intel Arc — Where Each Brand Wins on Value